 The Small Business Administration (SBA) has three loan programs to help U.S. exporters.
 Because most banks do not advance cash against foreign receivables, the SBA export loan guarantees were created to help to fill this funding gap.

-SBA export loan programs
+The three SBA export loan programs

 SBA export loans are, simply put, bank loans guaranteed by the SBA.
 Unlike other SBA loan guarantees that range from 50% to 75% of the loan amount, SBA Export Loans guarantee up to 90% of the loan.
-All of the loan programs can be used to finance direct or indirect export activities.
+All of the three loan programs below can be used to finance direct or indirect export activities.
 Indirect exports can include tourism and the sale of goods to domestic customers who then export them.

 1. SBA Export Working Capital Program (EWCP):This program encourages exporting by guaranteeing cash advances linked to an exporter’s export orders and receivables.
 These loans can be issued as term loans or lines of credit, though they are most frequently issued as lines of credit.
 Proceeds can be used to finance suppliers, inventory and goods production related to export activities; they’re intended to help exporters deal with long payment cycles.
 Armed with the guarantee from the SBA through EWCP, U.S. exporters can better compete for overseas business by extending liberal sales terms, especially in underdeveloped markets that face high cost barriers for importers.
 The program is distinguished by its quick processing times and low fees.

-2. SBA Export Express Program:This is a fast-track loan guarantee program for smaller export-related loans.
+2. SBA Export Express Program is a fast-track loan guarantee program for smaller export-related loans.
 The lender’s proprietary collateral and underwriting standards apply to these loans, which can be used for any export development activity, including market development, acquisition of fixed assets to support export sales and refinancing of existing export loans.
 These loans can be issued as term loans or lines of credit.
 The Express Loan Program is the most flexible and simplest of the SBA export loan programs.

 3. SBA International Trade Loan (ITL):This program supports companies that are expanding due to exports or that are adversely impacted by imports.
 The program makes loans secured by equipment, real estate and permanent working capital, and it can be used to refinance existing loans.
 These loans can also be used to buy, build or remodel facilities and equipment involved in international trade, or for working capital.
 ITL loans are similar to the conventional SBA 7(a) loans except for a higher loan guarantee percentage.